andrew-delph/MyDataStore/README.md

 ### Prerequisites

-- Bazel: Bazel is a build tool that is required for building and testing my-key-store.
+- Bazel: Bazel is a build tool that is required for building and testing MyDataStore.
 You can install Bazel following the instructions on the [official Bazel website](https://bazel.build/).

 ### Dev Script